CodeIntelligenceTesting/c-ares/FUZZING.md

 export CXX="/opt/homebrew/Cellar/llvm/18.1.8/bin/clang++"
 ```

-2. Compile c-ares with both ASAN and fuzzing support.
+2. Compile c-ci with both ASAN and fuzzing support.
 We want an optimized
    debug build so we will use `RelWithDebInfo`:
 ```
 export CFLAGS="-fsanitize=address,fuzzer-no-link -DFUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION"